 I felt ashamed to have spoken up on my blog and in interviews, about how I healed my mental health, to find myself facing mental challenges again.
 Viewing PTSD as a mental injury, rather than a mental illness, helped me to reframe any feelings of shame.
 My body and mind responded quite rationally to the experiences I had faced.

 The answer I was met with during this meditative questioning, however, was not anything close to what I was expecting; although a part of me knew all along that something wasn’t quite right in my life.
-My intuition flashed several downloads to me that went beyond the abuse I’d experienced at age three (and have written about many times previously).
-This time I found myself as a very young child in the center of a pedo ring, which carried on for years of my life.
-YEARS.
+My intuition flashed several traumatic experiences that went beyond the abuse I’d experienced at age three (and have written about many times previously).
 Years and moments I had completely forgotten began to flood my current reality.
 And then, over the next seven months, I was bombarded with visual and emotional flashbacks, extreme emotions, spiritual warfare, physical purging, and trying to navigate the life I thought I had with the one I was being shown.
 It felt like an earthquake had ripped through my mind.

 This has been the ultimate battle with the shadow and the ultimate reintegrating of who I really am.

-You will not find me screaming at those who did this to me – not yet and maybe not ever – partially because the faces I did recognize (there are many I can’t even see) are dead.
+You will not find me screaming at those who did this to me – not yet and maybe not ever – partially because the faces I did recognize (there are many I can’t even see) are dead or gone.
 And hate plus hate equals more hate.